 - Autumn ragweed allergens last for about a month

 - Mold from decaying leaves is another common fall allergen

 If an allergy is making your life miserable, what can you do?
 Allergy sufferers in Virginia now have more options than ever, according to Dr. Sane.

-The standard treatment for allergies includes nasal steroid sprays (now over the counter) and antihistamines with allergy shots (immunotherapy) for more severe symptoms, but two new treatments are available for moderate to severe asthma.
+The standard treatment for allergies includes nasal steroid sprays (now over the counter) and antihistamines with allergy shots (immunotherapy) for more severe symptoms, but two treatments made available in recent years are designed to help with symptoms of moderate to severe allergies, and even asthma.

 The first involves injections of the drug Xolair, which work by blocking the antibodies causing the allergic reaction.

 “These injections are safer than the traditional allergy shot and don’t require that you identify the specific allergen causing the problem,” said Dr. Sane.
 “Xolair is indicated for age 6 and up for asthma and hives.”

 Xolair injections also offer faster relief, often after only three injections, she said.

 The other new treatment is desensitization therapy.
 Patients are treated with incremental dosages of an allergen in order to develop a tolerance.

 “Desensitization therapy is very effective in treating allergic rhinitis conjunctivitis and mild asthma,” said Dr. Sane.